pilardi/git-llm-utils/README.md

 ## Getting started

+If you are building from the source:

-1. Clone the repo (or install from source).
+1. Clone the repo
+2. Make a copy of the [prepare commit hook](./prepare-commit-msg.sample) into `path/to/git-llm-utils/prepare-commit-msg`
+3. Update `/path/to/git-llm-utils/` to your working directoty in the `path/to/git-llm-utils/prepare-commit-msg` file
-2. Configure Git to use the hook:
+4. Configure Git to use the hook:

 ```bash
 git config core.hooksPath path/to/git-llm-utils/prepare-commit-msg
 ```

-3. Ensure your environment (or config) provides credentials or access to a suitable LLM (see [Configuration](#configuration))
+5. Ensure your environment (or config) provides credentials or access to a suitable LLM (see [Configuration](#configuration))
-4. Run:
+6. Run:
 ```bash
 path/to/git-llm-utils status
 ```